 - Anti-Inflammatories.
 Reducing inflammation will help tremendously with calming down the body’s allergic reaction and symptoms, including skin and lung irritation.
 Potent, natural anti-inflammatories include:

 - Omega-3: Foods high in Omega-3 have been shown in clinical studies to reduce inflammation.
-Ground Flax Seed, Flax Seed Oil, and Camelina Oil (Excel EQ) are good options for your horse.
+Ground Flax Seed, Flax Seed Oil, Camelina Oil and Chia seeds are good options for your horse.
 While clinical trials focused on the use of Ground Flax Seed, Flax’s cousin, the Camelina plant, has an even higher dosage of Omega-3 per serving plus naturally occurring vitamin E which makes the product easier to administer and more shelf-stable.
-Either add ground flax to your horse’s bucket or drizzle some Flax and/or Camelina oil on top of his feed.
+Either add ground flax and/or Chia seed to your horse’s bucket or drizzle some Flax and/or Camelina oil on top of his feed.
 Most horses enjoy the taste.